-Morningstar's Guide to Market Volatility
+Morningstar's Guide to Market Uncertainty

-For investors of all stripes, we offer our best ideas on how to take control of your portfolio in turbulent times.
+Here's how to take control of your portfolio in turbulent times.

-Uncertainty has returned to the stock market.
 Investors often hear that they should tune out the market's noise and not pay attention to market turbulence.
 But tuning out can be hard to do--and in some cases, it could be a mistake.

 In fact, Morningstar's director of personal finance Christine Benz suggests that investors who are nearing or in retirement should use market volatility as an impetus to re-examine their portfolios.
 No, she doesn't advise that everyone move entirely to cash.
 But she does suggest that retirees and the near-retired check up on their asset allocations and consider their withdrawal rates, among other things.

 What about accumulators who have decades before they retire?
 Of course, younger investors have more time to make up for any stock-market losses.
-But if you're spooked by the market's volatility, there are some things you can do.
+But if you're spooked by the market's recent volatility, there are some things you can do.

 Here are some of our best ideas for taking control of your portfolio in turbulent times.